grafana/metrictank/docs/cloud/faq.md

 ### How does this compare to stock graphite?

-The hosted platform is built on top of [metrictank](/oss/metrictank) and [graphite](/oss/graphite) Important differences with stock Graphite to be aware of:
+Grafana Cloud is built on top of [metrictank](/oss/metrictank) and [graphite](/oss/graphite) Important differences with stock Graphite to be aware of:

 * support for meta tags
-* the platform is optimized for append-only workloads.
+* Grafana Cloud is optimized for append-only workloads.
 While historical data can be imported, and we can allow for some out-of-orderness in the recent window (e.g. last 10 or 60 points), we currently don't support out of order writes (overwriting old data)
 * timeseries can change resolution (interval) over time, they will be merged automatically.
 * Response metadata: performance statistics, series lineage information and rollup indicator (all visualized through grafana)
 * Index pruning (hide inactive/stale series)